 Japanese, Indonesian, Chinese, Indian, Arabic (makam) and

 any conceivable tuning system.

-Download 53 more LucyTunings for Logic 7, 8, Pro 9 and Logic Studio (which are currently free for non-commercial use).
+Download 53 more LucyTunings for Logic 7, 8, Pro 9, Logic Studio and Logic Pro X (which are currently free for non-commercial use).
 LucyTuning tables are also available there for Cubase, Melodyne and other DAW's.

 harmonic structure may be used with this very specific meantone

 tuning system.
 This enables users to progress beyond the

 limitations of twelve note equal temperament (12edo), and

 produce music with controlled and predetermined levels of

 consonance or dissonance.